mogeraditya/mogeraditya.github.io/_projects/3_project.md

 category: Past
 ---

 This project is still in progress.
-Feel free to contact me via my (email)[aditya.moger@students.iiserpune.ac.in] if you would like to talk about this project, I am always open to exchanging ideas.
+Feel free to contact me via my (email)[mailto:aditya.moger@students.iiserpune.ac.in] if you would like to talk about this project, I am always open to exchanging ideas.